spiral/docs/orm/basics.md

 ];
 ```

-After schema have been updated, we are able to use such model field as [Carbon] (https://github.com/briannesbitt/Carbon) instance.
+After schema have been updated, we are able to use that field as [Carbon] (https://github.com/briannesbitt/Carbon) instance.

 ```php
 public function index()